 You learned that handgrip increases peripheral vascular resistance.

 Okay.
-Let's translate that to more layman terms.
+Let's translate that into more layman's terms.
 When I increase my peripheral vascular resistance, I'm sitting on your aortic valve.
 What is your only exit valve?
 Yeah, that's right – it’s the aortic valve.
-So, if I increase your peripheral vascular resistance AKA, I’m pushing all the blood against your aortic valve AKA I'm sitting on your aortic valve.
+So, if I increase your peripheral vascular resistance, AKA, I’m pushing all the blood against your aortic valve, AKA I'm sitting on your aortic valve.

 So, I want you to get this, I want this visualization of handgrip and sitting on the aortic valve.
 So, I'm sitting on your aortic valve, and we're just sitting on it.
 Got it?

-Grab your hands and squeeze them - see how your muscles are tight?
+Grab your hands and squeeze them - see how tight your muscles are.
 Can you visualize the blood flow getting harder to come out?
 So, you're pushing it against the exit valve, which is your aortic valve.
-And now I want you to visualize this as sitting on the valve.
+And now, I want you to visualize this as sitting on the valve.

 Okay, hi, I’m aortic stenosis, and I can barely open up - squeak, squeak, squeak, squeak, squeak.
 I can barely open the valve.
 I’m stenotic, and you did what?
 You did hand grip.
 You just sat on my aortic valve, and I can barely open up.
 Do you think I can open it up anymore?

 The answer is no. Exactly.
 So, guess what murmur is in the right second intercostal space and goes away with handgrip?
 Aortic stenosis!